 In 1939 the Gulf Beach Board of REALTORS® is founded but is dissolved in 1943, then reinstated in 1954.
 They undergo a name change in 1969 – Gulf Beach-Seminole Board of REALTORS®.
 They merged with the St. Petersburg Board in 1987 and is then know as St. Petersburg Suncoast Association of REALTORS®.

 Dunedin Board of REALTORS® formed in 1948.
 In the 1966 they merged with Clearwater-Largo Board of REALTORS® to form Clearwater-Largo-Dunedin Board of REALTORS®.
 In 1985 they changed their name to Greater Clearwater Board of REALTORS®, and in 1992 they swap the word Board for Association.

-Two years into the new millennium, St. Petersburg Suncoast Association of REALTORS® merges with Greater Clearwater Board of REALTORS® to form Pinellas REALTOR® Organization (PRO) in 2002.
+Two years into the new millennium, St. Petersburg Suncoast Association of REALTORS® merged with Greater Clearwater Board of REALTORS® to form Pinellas REALTOR® Organization (PRO) in 2002.
 16 years later, PRO merged with Central Pasco Association of REALTORS® to form PRO/CPRO.
-We are now one of Tampa Bay’s largest professional trade associations, representing the interests of over 9,000 real estate professionals in Pinellas and Pasco Counties.
+We are now one of Tampa Bay’s largest professional trade associations, representing the interests of over 10,000 real estate professionals in Pinellas and Pasco Counties.